sonata-project/SonataAdminBundle/docs/reference/batch_actions.rst

 - **ask_confirmation**: defaults to true and means that the user will be asked for confirmation before the batch action is processed
 - **template**: Override ``ask_confirmation`` template for this specific action.
-This allows you to specify different template for each batch action that requires confirmation.
+This allows you to specify different templates for each batch action that requires confirmation.

 For example, lets define a new ``merge`` action which takes a number of source items and merges them onto a single target item.
 It should only be available when two conditions are met: